ioannidis/relational-database-managment-system/README.md

 - Write a program in Java using the JDBC client to simulate real world consumption of the database.

 **Group members involved in this project:**

-- Athanasios Paravantis
-- Panagiotis Ioannidis
-- Dionisis Nikas
+Ioannidis Panagiotis, Paravantis Athanasios, Nikas Dionisios